yuanzhy/sqldog/README.md

 ### Standalone

+#### Install

+1. Install JDK8+ and configure environment variables
+2. Extracting the Release Package to any directory
+3. Configure the "bin" directory to an environment variable
-Modify the configuration file "server/config.properties" if needed configuration instruction as follows:
+4. Modify the configuration file "server/config.properties" if needed configuration instruction as follows:

 - server.storage.mode：Storage mode, Options are "disk", "memory"